British School of Fashion

-The British School of Fashion (BSoF) is a university that teaches marketing and fashion management.
+The British School of Fashion (BSoF) is a postgraduate school of Glasgow Caledonian University based on that university's London campus.
+It teaches marketing and fashion management.

 History

 It is based in East London, in the campus of GCULondon, near Spitalfields and opened in 2013, focusing on fashion business and management, not fashion design.
 Shortly after, plans for a New York branch to open that same month were announced with Muhammad Yunus leading that branch.